 Seems pretty straight forward.
 A surfari is a surf mission, with the end goal of finding pumping waves.
 In South Africa, however, the term surfari takes on a slightly elevated definition.

-When you type the term ‘surfari‘ into Google, you’ll also find that it is the name of a very well known surf/backpackers style resort located in Victoria Bay on the garden route of South Africa.
+When you type the term ‘surfari’ into Google, you’ll also find that it is the name of a very well known surf or backpackers style resort located in Victoria Bay on the garden route of South Africa.
 Fitting the name perfectly, it is owned by the Buitendagt family who’s daughter, Bianca is currently on the World Surf League and has been ranked in the top 24 women surfers for the past 2 years.
-This is just one of many options for suitable accommodation on your South African surfari.
+This is just one of many options for suitable accommodation on your South African surf trip.

-The number of people searching for the term surfari has increased dramatically recently, with the idea of a surf holiday that encompasses both pumping waves, and the chance to see some of the world’s most impressive animals in their natural habitat growing in popularity.
+The number of people searching for the term surfari on Google has increased dramatically recently.
+With the idea of a surf holiday that encompasses both pumping waves, and the chance to see some of the world’s most impressive animals in their natural habitat growing in popularity.

 Instagram posts featuring surfers enjoying encounters with Giraffes, Lions, Elephants, Rhinos, Zebras and more have popped up across the feeds of surf enthusiasts across the world.
 With the global shift where people are placing more emphasis on experiences than material things- a safari is high up on the bucket list of ultimate experiences for any surfer.

-Now, we might be a little biat on this front, but we’re going to go ahead and claim that South Africa is the best place for a surfari holiday.
+Now, we might be a little bias on this front, but we’re going to go ahead and claim that South Africa is the best place for a surf and safari holiday.
 Why?

 With the exchange rate in just about ANY foreign visitor’s favour, South Africa makes for one heck of an affordable surf trip.
 Our government’s mismanagement of our country means our currency is comparatively weaker than most other international currencies.
-That means you get more bang for your buck, and you’ll be able to experience more than other, more expensive countries.
+That means you get more bang for your buck.
+You’ll be able to experience more than other, more expensive countries.

 South Africa is known for its world-class game and wildlife parks.
 These parks offer personalised game drives and wildlife encounters, as well as top notch accommodation allowing you to relax in the lap of luxury.
 Some of the most popular wildlife parks in South Africa include: